 by John Ellis

 So, this current article is not a response to any one person or article.
-I did read the “The Science of Male and Female: What God Teaches Through Nature” that was published on Desiring God this past week, but only after I had begun writing this article.
-In the main, I’m responding to conservations I’ve had in the past with the motivated understanding that this topic is as close to the front of the conversation within broader conservative evangelicalism as it ever has been.
+I did read the “The Science of Male and Female: What God Teaches Through Nature” that was published on Desiring God, but only after I had begun writing this article.
+In the main, I’m responding to conversations I’ve had in the past with the motivated understanding that this topic is as close to the front of the conversation within broader conservative evangelicalism as it ever has been.
 And as the title of the Desiring God article points, one of the initial questions asked of people who hold a similar position/belief as I do is, and a question I’ve been asked multiple times in the past: Do you believe that there are differences between men and women?

 This still leaves the question and my answer dangling in the dialectic wind.
 What does my “yes” mean?